 More than a collection of gifts, the Pioneer Circle is the catalyst for turning individual generosity into collective energy.
 It represents the interaction of alumni and friends working together to provide opportunities for students in Freeman and the surrounding rural community.
 If you would like to learn more about becoming part of Pioneer Circle, contact Vernetta Waltner at 605-925-4237, ext.
 235 or firstname.lastname@example.org.

-This is a pork rib cook-off held the last Saturday of June in the boulevard in front of the Administration Building.
-Area barbecue enthusiasts participate in a contest with official judging in the afternoon.
-Meals are served to the public from 4:30-8:00 p.m.
+Ribs and MORE at the Ranch – A time of food and fellowship for the community and beyond held the last Saturday of June in the boulevard in front of the Administration Building.
+Meals are served to the public from 4:30-7:30 p.m.
 Ribs, smoked brisket sandwiches, chislic and other side dishes are sold ala carte.
-Other activities include an alumni reunion and live musical entertainment.
+Other activities include an alumni reunion and musical entertainment.

 The proceeds from this event contribute to debt reduction on Sterling Hall.
-This event is sponsored by the Sterling Hall Fundraising Committee and FA Athletic Department.
+As of July 2018, only $80,000 is left to pay on a no-interest loan.
+This event is sponsored by the Sterling Hall Fundraising Committee and FA Development Office.

 Approximately 150-200 persons are needed each day/evening to help with all of the events.
 Students are each assigned to a specific booth each year and we encourage them to volunteer time to wait on tables or help in the kitchen when possible.
 Parents are also encouraged to join the fun and camaraderie developed by working together with alumni, constituents, and other community persons.